 11.0 mi.: Choco Taco Time!
 (They have them at the Desert View snack bar.)

-Camping: Not sure if it is allowed, but easier to get forgiveness than permission and the views are awesome.
+Not sure if it is allowed, but easier to get forgiveness than permission and the views are fantastic.
 Also, the summit is basically flat, if extremely windy.
-You might have to anchor your tent to trees, rather than stake, due to the mostly hard surface.
+You might have to anchor your tent to trees, rather than stakes, due to the hard surface.